iden3/circom/mkdocs/docs/circom-language/formats/simplification-json.md

 "sig_num_n": lin_expr_n,
 }
 ```
-where the linear expression is represented by a dictionary with the signal numbers as strings occurring in the linear expression (with non-zero coefficient) as entries and its coefficients (as string) as values:
+where the linear expression is represented by a dictionary with the signal numbers as strings occurring in the linear expression (with non-zero coefficient) as entries and their coefficients (as string) as values:
-{ "sig_num_l1": "coef_1", ... , "sig_num_lm": "coef_m"}
+`{ "sig_num_l1": "coef_1", ... , "sig_num_lm": "coef_m"}`

 All signals occurring in the linear expression are signals that are not removed.
-Hence if you also include the ```--sym``` flag in the sym file all these signals are associated to a position in the witness list.
+Hence, if you also include the ```--sym``` flag in the sym file all these signals are associated to a position in the witness list.

 Let us consider the following simple circuit in 'simplify.circom':